andrewquitadamo/presentations/talks/miRNA_network/miRNA_network.md

 # Thinking with Networks

-* Our approach combines three different types of biological networks: miRNA-gene targets, protein-protein interactions, and gene correlation networks
+* Our approach combines three different types of biological networks: miRNA-gene targets, protein-protein interactions, and gene co-expression networks

 --